-Air conditioning systems come in several forms nowadays, but one of the most commonly used types of air conditioning system is still the split-type system.
+Air conditioning systems come in several forms nowadays, but one of the most commonly used types of Commercial air conditioning Perth system is still the split-type system.
 If you have one of these in your home or office or are still thinking of getting one, you know that it’s an investment, and as an investment, you want it to last.
 You want it to perform to its utmost efficiency, and this is why regular cleaning and maintenance is essential.
 Fortunately, cleaning and maintaining a split-type system isn’t that difficult, and as long as you pay attention to this, your system should run as smoothly as possible and without any undue issues.
 Here, then, are the best ways to clean and maintain your split-type air conditioner.

 - The filters